ibratabian17/YouLyPlus/readme.md

 ## 🚀 Usage

 Once installed, simply open [YouTube Music](https://music.youtube.com/) and play any song.
-The lyrics panel will automatically be enhanced by YouLy+.
+The lyrics panel will automatically be enhanced by YouLy+ with custom lyrics, no external API setup required (except for Gemini AI features).

 -   **Quick Settings:** Access quick toggles by clicking the YouLy+ icon in your browser's toolbar.
 -   **Full Settings:** For comprehensive customization, click **"More Settings"** from the popup to open the dedicated settings page.